'When They Go Low, We Go Hard': How Black Women Are Seizing This Political Moment

 “Black women have always been on the vanguard of social justice and change in this country.
 Our history and our story has not been correctly told,” she says.

 When the tour bus, which is emblazoned with a giant fist and the words “Black Voters Matter,” pulls up to Agape Outreach Ministries, located on a quiet, wide road in Warner Robins, Louise McBride is waiting at the church’s red doors.
 A former school teacher, McBride now does work for the ministry and the state’s Democratic party.
-Gathered at the back of the church are a few young organizers in purple shirts from the New Georgia Project, the voter engagement and registration organization founded by Stacey Abrams back in 2014.
-Brown leads the congregation in a rendition of “Ella’s Song,” a civil rights era hymn written to honor Ella Baker, whom history credits with laying the groundwork for grassroots organizing you see today, like what helped get Doug Jones elected in Alabama.
+Gathered at the back of the church are a few young organisers in purple shirts from the New Georgia Project, the voter engagement and registration organisation founded by Stacey Abrams back in 2014.
+Brown leads the congregation in a rendition of “Ella’s Song,” a civil rights era hymn written to honour Ella Baker, whom history credits with laying the groundwork for grassroots organising you see today, like what helped get Doug Jones elected in Alabama.

 Advertisement